mcmah309/eros/README.md

 pub fn public_api() -> eros::Result<(), MyErrorType> {
     let error: TracedError =
         TracedError::boxed(std::io::Error::new(std::io::ErrorKind::Other, "io error"));
-    let error: TracedError<MyErrorType> = error.map(|e| MyErrorType(e));
+    let error: TracedError<MyErrorType> = error.map(MyErrorType);
     Err(error)
 }
 ```
 #### Wrapper Types

 An alternative to exposing `TracedError`/`TracedError<T>` is a wrapper type like a new type - `MyErrorType(TracedError)`.
 If such a route is taken, consider implementing `Deref`/`DerefMut`.
-That way a downstream can also add additional context.
+That way, a downstream can also add additional context.
 Additionally/alternatively, consider adding an `into_traced` method as a way to to convert to the underlying `TracedError`.
-That way if a downstream uses Eros they can get the `TracedError` rather than wrapping it in another `TracedError`.
-But wrapping a may still unintentionally occur, that is why exposing the `TracedError`/`TracedError<T>` in the api is usually preferred.
+That way, if a downstream uses Eros they can get the `TracedError` rather than wrapping it in another `TracedError`.
+But wrapping may still unintentionally occur, that is why exposing the `TracedError`/`TracedError<T>` in the api is usually preferred.

+#### Internal Tracing For Testing Only

+If one does not want to expose any tracing details of the library and only use `TracedError` internally for testing.
+By default disable the `traced` feature flag so all tracing operations become a no opt.
+This can be then enabled for tests only.
+Then at the api boundary one can easily just call `into_inner` to get the inner `T` in `TracedError<T>`.